 It was great watching him carry out his investigation in class as he’d planned it and was so very excited to do it.
 It was pleasing to see how he’d thought it through and planned to use his findings to help him in the game.
 We predicted that the diamond pickaxe was going to be the quickest, but I asked him for evidence and he provided it by following a scientific investigation.

 He used the techniques we’d learned in school to plan and carry out his investigation.
-A true test of application of skills.
+A true test of the application of skills.
 To add to this he even published his results using a bar graph – a good use of his maths skills.
 I’ve no idea why he chose 28 cobblestone blocks, but crucially he kept it fair.
 Added to this, he was using a stopwatch on his iPad to time the experiment to two decimal places, “just in case it’s really close.”
 He is planning other experiments.

-Using Minecraft allowed him to carry out a real life investigation using the skills he’d learned to solve a problem that he was interested in.
+Using Minecraft allowed him to carry out a real-life investigation using the skills he’d learned to solve a problem that he was interested in.
 He wanted to find out once and for all which was the best pickaxe.
 We now have the scientific proof that a diamond pickaxe is better at mining cobblestone in Minecraft.

 Analysing the results started to raise more investigation questions, just like any good investigation should.
 He was curious to find out if other mining tools had a similar pattern or if these results would display similar results.